CheckLists.Tax (beta)

 N3.
 Insured event occurs

-INCOME TAX: TRADING RECEIPT
+INCOME TAX: TRADING INCOME

 Insurance proceeds as a trading receipt: general